kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Build and run, you should see the following:
 ![bordered iphone](images/30-before-making-constraint-placeholder_750x1334.png)

 The labels are centered, but now any labels that were previously spanning two lines are now truncated to a single line.
 This is because of the constraint that is still in the storyboard.
 So in order to satisfy that constraint and the newly added centering constraint, the label had to compress its content.
-You can't remove the constraint completely from the storyboard since you would get the a missing constraint error:
+You can't remove the constraint completely from the storyboard since you would get a missing constraint error:

 ![bordered width=96%](images/31-missing-constraint-error_674x174.png)